-RICE AND POVERTY: ANOTHER UNSETTLING LOOK 17
+RICE AND POVERTY: ANOTHER UNSETTLING LOOK + 7

 Poverty from Asia to Africa, where most of Earth's people live, is a hubris that begs for sympathy and solace from the developed world and international organizations.
-This long saga of misery brought about by that silent terrorist poverty - continues to pierce through the development process of countries like the Philippines...
+This long saga of misery brought about by that silent terrorist - poverty - continues to pierce through the development process of countries like the Philippines...

-NUESTRA (NUCLEUS ESTATE STRATEGY) AT WORK: THIS MIGHT BE ONE KEY TO RURAL TRANSFORMATION 19
+NUESTRA (NUCLEUS ESTATE STRATEGY) AT WORK: THIS MIGHT BE ONE KEY TO RURAL TRANSFORMATION 1 9 lottery.

-VOX POP | 11

-MILLION FARMERS: HOW MANY ARE MILLIONAIRES? | 13

-Grossing a million pesos per hectare per year is like dreaming to hit jackpot in the lottery.
 Chances are low but it can be possible, according to Rey F. Quisumbing, 60, from Kumalarang, Zamboanga del Sur.

+VOX POP + 11

+MILLION FARMERS: HOW MANY ARE MILLIONAIRES? | 13 Grossing a million pesos per hectare per year is like dreaming to hit jackpot in the lottery.
+Chances are low but it can be